Parsyfall/weather-app/README.md

 ## TODO:
 - [ ] Secure API key to safely transfer to others
 - [ ] Remove API key from Git log
-- [ ] Run script on shell startup
+- [x] Run script on shell startup
-- [ ] Make a script to prepare machine to flawlessly run the app (api key, curl, jq ...)
+- [ ] Make a script to prepare machine to flawlessly run the app (api key, curl, jq ...) aka installer

 ### Optional
 - [x]  Use an associative vector for emoji